parvezapathan/office-js-docs/reference/outlook/1.5/Office.context.mailbox.item.md

 Adds a file to a message or appointment as an attachment.

-The `addFileAttachmentAsync` method uploads the file at the specified URI and attaches it to the item in the compose form.
+The `addFileAttachmentAsync` method downloads the file at the specified URI and attaches it to the item in the compose form.

 You can subsequently use the identifier with the [`removeAttachmentAsync`](Office.context.mailbox.item.md#removeattachmentasyncattachmentid-options-callback) method to remove the attachment in the same session.

-##### Parameters:removeattachmentasyncattachmentid-options-callback
+##### Parameters:
 |Name| Type| Attributes| Description|
 |---|---|---|---|
 |`uri`| String||The URI that provides the location of the file to attach to the message or appointment.
 The maximum length is 2048 characters.|